Personal essayist, blogger, traveler, artist and proud mother of two.

 Often glorified by Hollywood teen flicks as buxom blonde cheerios sporting swanky hot cars and hunky quarterback boyfriends, the mean girls of real life do not always epitomize the stereotypical glam of their onscreen counterparts.
 Nevertheless, they exude the same kind of mean energy and boastful confidence when grooving collectively.
 They thrive in packs and almost always never go it alone as there is strength in numbers.

-My brush with nasty sororities began in prep where a trio of golden-haired cherubic little girls ousted me from their playgroup for my refusal to exchange my brand new Barbie doll with an older worn out version.
-My nth encounter was with the neighborhood gossips, an association of seafarer wives whose spiteful stares could melt any unsuspecting passerby to the bone.
-Clearly, mean girls are not just the stuff of Hollywood high school corridor legends or school yard politics.
-They abound in all ages, places, and races—be it in media, the corporate setup of work, and last but not the least, the four corners of PTA meetings.
+My brush with nasty sororities began in prep where a trio of golden-haired cherubic little girls ousted me from their playgroup for my refusal to exchange my brand-new Barbie doll with an older, worn-out version.
+My nth encounter was with the neighborhood gossips, an association of seafarer wives whose spiteful stares could chill any unsuspecting passerby to the bone.
+Clearly, mean girls are not just the stuff of Hollywood high school corridor legends or schoolyard politics.
+They abound in all ages, places, and races—be it in the media, the corporate setup of work, and last but not the least, the four corners of PTA meetings.

-True to movie depictions of the all-girl social club reputed for their nastiness, real life bitches thrive on adoration, power, and exclusivity.
+True to movie depictions of the all-girl social club reputed for their nastiness, real-life mean girls thrive on adoration, power, and exclusivity.
 Entry into their sacred circle would be akin to conquering the Great Wall of China and, for some, winning the lottery.
 What really sets them apart from all other cliques of society is the complicated nature of their friendships.
 On the surface, you see a group of like-minded females enjoying the perks of camaraderie and belonging.
 But, underneath that protective armor of sisterhood are clockworks of unspoken angst, covert jealousy, and competition.
 Psychologists call this relational aggression.